joshuagrisham/samsung-galaxybook-extras/README.md

 - Toggle keyboard brightness level
 - Toggle camera on/off
-- Correct some of the keyboard mappings
+- Add hwdb mapping for some unrecognized keyboard events
+- Display notifications on the screen when certain keys are pressed or events occur
-- Add GNOME Custom Keyboard Shortcuts to
+- Add GNOME Custom Keyboard Shortcuts to link these key mappings to the various scripts

 Once you have built, installed, and loaded the platform driver then you can also make use of these "extras".
 The various scripts and configuration files can be installed using the [install-extras.sh](./install-extras.sh) script.